Struggling Indian savers threaten Modi's growth ambition

-NEW DELHI/MUMBAI For India's dream of taking the baton of global growth from China, its savings rate is flashing a warning sign.
+NEW DELHI/MUMBAI (Reuters) - For India's dream of taking the baton of global growth from China, its savings rate is flashing a warning sign.

 Gross national savings as a percent of the South Asian nation's gross domestic product will slip this year to 30.2 percent, the lowest since 2003, and fall further over the next two years, the International Monetary Fund forecasts.